 for a similarity function $D: \mathbb{R}^d \times \mathbb{R}^d \rightarrow \mathbb{R}$.
 For instance, $D$ may be the (generalized) inner product or a linear function of the Euclidean distance.
-It is typical that this model is identifiable only up to some group of invariant transformations; for instance, when $D$ is the inner product, the model is invariant under orthogonal transformations of latent positions.
+This model is typically identifiable only up to some group of invariant transformations; for instance, when $D$ is the inner product, the model is invariant under orthogonal transformations of latent positions.

 Under this general latent space model, we may formally state a {\em positional} null hypothesis